 Wondering How fine will be the Hair Growth after Hair Transplant?
-We all agree that the hardest part of a hair transplant surgery comes after the procedure is done.
+We all agree that the hardest part of a hair transplant in jaipur comes after the procedure is done.
 We constantly look in the mirror trying to find the results or changes and it sometimes this affect us deeply.
 Hair Transplantation, whether performed by Follicular Unit Transplantation (FUT (strip procedure)) or Follicular Unit Extraction (FUE), is a highly successful operation in the vast majority of patients (generally > 90%).
 The catch, of course, is that you must wait many MONTHS for the final result.

 Usually, there is Normal hair growth cycle after the hair transplant, each hair follicle has its own cycle.
 Depending on its position in its cycle, once implanted it will go through its cycle and therefore grows in accordingly.
 So normally gradually hair starts to grow in.
 Although it’s difficult to predict the growth pattern of hair after hair transplant surgery for every individual, a sum up timeline is provided here for the patient to understand and have an idea about what would happen and when it would happen